-The assessed use of the biocidal product does neither lead to significant direct emissions of ozone to the terrestrial compartment nor to significant indirect emissions.
-Consequentely, the risks for the terrestrial compartment are considered negligible.
+No unacceptable risk for air was identified in connection with the evaluated intended use.
+The assessed use of the biocidal product does neither lead to direct emissions of ozone to the STP nor to indirect emissions to the aquatic (surface water and sediment) or terrestrial (soil and groundwater) compartment.